jakobnissen/jakobnissen.github.io/posts/latency.md

 ```
 @@

-Consider whether you _really_ gain anything from doing this.
+There is nothing wrong with defining highly polymorphic methods that take `Any`, but when writing methods, think about whether you are defining methods that are too broad _semantically_.

-Do you really want to add a constructor to _all_ subtypes of `AbstractArray`, even those you don't know anything about, including their semantics and requirements?
+For exampel, do you really want to add a constructor to _all_ subtypes of `AbstractArray`, even those you don't know anything about, including their semantics and requirements?
 Should you really allow _any_ type to be converted to `MyType`?
-There is nothing wrong with defining methods that take `Any`, but when writing methods, think about whether you define more than you can practically support.

 ### 3: Use SnoopPrecompile
 Add SnoopPrecompile as a dependency and execute a representative workload which execises the main functionality of your package in top-level scope of your package: